rquast/ratcage/PLAN.md

-# RatCage Implementation Plan
+# CageTools Implementation Plan

 ## Project Overview

-RatCage is a universal coding agent CLI wrapper that starts with Claude Code support but is designed to be extensible to other AI coding assistants.
+CageTools is a universal coding agent CLI wrapper that starts with Claude Code support but is designed to be extensible to other AI coding assistants.
 It provides a unified interface for AI-powered development tools while exposing advanced features like hooks, MCP integration, and custom tool configurations.

 ## Architecture Goals